Long-serving Tacoma state legislator to resign seat to run women’s prisons

 Jeannie Darneille is retiring from the Washington state Legislature in order to oversee the state’s women’s prisons, the Tacoma senator announced Tuesday morning.

-Darneille, a Democrat who was first elected to the 27th legislative district in 2000 as a representative, told Gov. Jay Inslee her resignation will be effective this fall.
+Darneille, a Democrat who was first elected to the 27th Legislative District in 2000 as a representative, told Gov. Jay Inslee her resignation will be effective some time this fall.

 Darneille will assume the newly created position of assistant secretary for the Women’s Prison Division in the state Department of Corrections.